-We have highlighted the factors that make these software popular and a good alternative to Quickbooks.
+We have highlighted the factors that make this software popular and a good alternative to Quickbooks.
 With that being said, some of these software outshines Quickbooks in various aspects while they lack in other aspects.
 So before you go about deciding which software to settle for, make sure it does not compromise functionality for features that you would not require.

-If you are looking for a software just as functional as Quickbooks then my favourite to go for would be ProfitBooks as it offers all the features that Quickbooks has and also doesn’t lack in other aspects like customer support or expensive pricing etc.
+If you are looking for software just as functional as Quickbooks then my favourite to go for would be ProfitBooks as it offers all the features that Quickbooks has and also doesn’t lack in other aspects like customer support or expensive pricing etc.

-ProfitBooks would be an overall great choice for small or large businesses and also present with an easy user interface and excellent customer support.
+ProfitBooks would be an overall great choice for small or large businesses and also present an easy user interface and excellent customer support.
 So if you are still confused after going through our list, then I would recommend you to start with ProfitBooks as it would not disappoint you.